ZiadHatab/rough-surface-impedance/README.md

 A common misconception among RF engineers designing PCBs is that ENIG (gold-nickel) surface finishes are very lossy.
 Silver is often praised as the lowest-loss option, which is true, but the story doesn't end there.
 The thickness of the outermost conductor layer is crucial.
 This is illustrated through measurements in [4].

 The plot below compares ENIG with different gold thicknesses and ENIPIG (an alternative to ENIG).
 As you'll notice, thicker gold layers lead to a closer effective conductivity to gold's intrinsic conductivity.
 ENIPIG, using palladium, generally performs better than ENIG with a typical 0.05um thickness.
+At low frequencies you will notice that the effective conductivity drops to zero.
+This is because of the high relative permeability of the Nickel layer.
+You can run the code while setting relative permeability of Nickel to 1 and you will see the difference.

 ![Effective Conductivity](./images/effective_sigma_coating.png) | ![Effective Permeability](./images/effective_mur_coating.png)
 :--: | :--: